caarlos0/codecon-2025/slides.md

-^ what i planned for today is to quickly explain what goreleaser is, tell you how it got where it is today, share some things I learned, some of which are maybe a bit counter intuitive, and the plans for the future.
+^ what i planned for today is to quickly explain what goreleaser is, tell you how it got where it is today, share some things I learned, some of which are maybe a bit counter intuitive, and the plans for the future. its not the washed down story, but the real stuff that happened, both good and ugly

 ---